Ashiatsu Massage Training Class: What Should I Expect!

 - Where can I find the best training?

 1. What can I expect in the 2-day Ashiatsu Bar Basic Course ?

-For the Ashiatsu Bar Basic course we follow the usual protocol for registration.
+For the Ashiatsu Bar Basic course, we follow the usual protocol for registration.
 You can expect the usual fee, sign-in sheet, lecture, question, and answer then training.
-You then receive a certificate for continuing education hours and attendance.
+And then you receive a certificate for continuing education hours and attendance.

-The word Basic doesn’t mean it’s easy-peasy or watered down.
-To the contrary, no one breezes through day one.
-You will receive the course materials in advance of class.
-This enhances the learning outcome.
-While it cuts down on the time-consuming lecture.
-Equally important, most of your energy is in use for hands-on technique or in this case, foot-on technique.
+To be clear, the word Basic doesn’t mean it’s easy-peasy or watered down.
+On the contrary, no one breezes through day one.
+At the start, you will receive the course materials in advance of the class.
+In turn, this enhances the learning outcome, while it cuts down on the time-consuming lecture.
+Equally important, most of your energy is in use for the hands-on technique or, in this case, the foot-on method.

 Furthermore, we provide you with a complete digital manual.
-It comes with clear, detailed instructions to carry out each move.
-It covers the posterior and includes the anterior routine.
-Student receives the entire program and not one in segments.
-What does segmented mean?
-There is one class for Posterior.
-And then there is another class for Anterior.
-It costs twice as much and requires more days off for the second part.
+And, it comes with clear, detailed instructions to carry out each move.
+It covers the posterior and the anterior routine.
+The student receives the entire program.
+And not one broken into endless segments.
+Besides, that would cost twice as much.
 We value your time and budget.

-When you come to class, you are ready for Day 1 of the workshop.
-Comparatively, expect it to be the toughest and longest day of course.
+So, on Day 1 of the workshop, you are ready for class.
+Comparatively, expect it to be the toughest, awkward, and longest day of the course.
 In our classes, massage therapists work in threes.
 Most CE classes put students in pairs.
-One student is receiving and the other giving.
 When students learn in threes, it provides time to process the information.
 Also, it allows therapists to help and support each other.
-To cover the whole routine in one day is a lot for both students and instructor.
-Lighthearted banter is welcome and makes the day fun.
-Day-2, practices what you learned from the day before.
-Class ends with a practical on the instructor.
+To cover the whole routine in one day is a lot for both students and instructors.
+Lighthearted banter is welcome and makes the day fun: Day-2, practices what you learned from the day before.
+The class ends with a practical on the instructor.
 It is our mission to exceed your expectations.